Galaxy Note 9 Aug. 9 launch date and all your Note 9 rumors here

 The Galaxy Note, which is designated by its trademark digital stylus, represents the culmination of Samsung's technology for the year.
 The Note is usually the phone that Samsung usually saves as its "best for last" to battle the iPhone and Pixels, and thrust in front of buyers when the holidays roll around.

+The juiciest rumor by far points straight at the Note's signature detail, the thing that makes it different and more powerful than any Galaxy S phone: the S Pen stylus.
+One leaker claims that theNote 9's S Pen is going to finally learn some skills that go beyond writing, drawing and navigation.

-Keep reading for my thoughts, plus the best rumors that are already starting to build ahead of the official Note 9 launch.
-Keep checking back: I'll continue to update this list as new rumors emerge.
+Keep reading for my thoughts, plus the best rumors that are building ahead of the official Note 9 launch.
+Check back often!
+This list updates as quality new rumors emerge.

 Read: Six things the Galaxy Note 9 should have

-Note: Editor's note: This article was originally published June 13 and updates frequently.